venkatarajasekhar/HCL-2/README.md

    own std::deque, so all operations maintain their inherent benefit over other sequence container types.

+* **heteroforward_list.hpp**:
+   Provides complete std::list functionality with the ability to natively hold elements of different types.
+Each type is stored internally in its own std::list, so all operations maintain their inherent benefit over other sequence container types.

 * **heterolist.hpp**:
    Provides complete std::list functionality with the ability to natively hold elements of different types.
 Each type is stored internally in its